dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> can be used with any scalar type supported by your database provider.
 If you'd like to use a type not supported by your database provider, you can use [pre-convention configuration](xref:core/modeling/bulk-configuration#pre-convention-configuration) to define a value conversion for it.

-<xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.SqlQueryRaw2A> allows for dynamic construction of SQL queries, just like <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> does for entity types.
+<xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.SqlQueryRaw> allows for dynamic construction of SQL queries, just like <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> does for entity types.

 ## Executing non-querying SQL

 In some scenarios, it may be necessary to execute SQL which does not return any data, typically for modifying data in the database or calling a stored procedure which doesn't return any result sets.
-This can be done via <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.ExecuteSql2A>:
+This can be done via <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.ExecuteSql>:

 [!code-csharp[Main](../../../samples/core/Querying/SqlQueries/Program.cs#ExecuteSql)]

-This executes the provided SQL and returns the number of rows modified. <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.ExecuteSql2A> protects against SQL injection by using safe parameterization, just like <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A>, and <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.ExecuteSqlRaw%2A> allows for dynamic construction of SQL queries, just like <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> does for queries.
+This executes the provided SQL and returns the number of rows modified. <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.ExecuteSql> protects against SQL injection by using safe parameterization, just like <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A>, and <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.ExecuteSqlRaw%2A> allows for dynamic construction of SQL queries, just like <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> does for queries.

 > [!NOTE]
 >